mexiQQ/OAuthSignUtil/README.md

 2. add URL Types(In project target Info)

-   you can use my setting or use your own setting,like the follow:
+   you can use my settings or your own settings,like the follow:

 	![](https://github.com/mexiQQ/OAuthSignUtil/blob/master/1.png)